Now protecting American families with 26 layers of AI-powered defense — $9.99/month, 5-Day Free Trial

 The Collapse of Regulatory Protection

 For over two decades, the National Do Not Call (DNC) Registry stood as the primary defense against unwanted interruptions.
 Americans dutifully added their numbers, expecting privacy.
-However, the January 2026 FTC Biennial Report to Congress fundamentally shattered that illusion, officially confirming what cybersecurity experts have known for years: the DNC Registry is utterly defenseless against modern, criminal Voice over Internet Protocol (VoIP) operations.
+However, the January 2026 FTC Biennial Report to Congress fundamentally shattered that illusion: the DNC Registry is utterly defenseless against modern, criminal Voice over Internet Protocol (VoIP) operations.

 The Acceleration of Voice Cloning Technology

 Once trained, these AI models can dictate complex, emotionally manipulative scripts in real-time.
-This technology is actively deployed in "grandparent scams," where the synthetic voice simulates a medical emergency, an arrest, or a kidnapping, creating a fabricated high-stress scenario designed to bypass the victim's rational skepticism and force immediate, untraceable financial transfers via crypto ATMs or wire apps.
-The AARP report explicitly warns adult children that warning their parents about the existence of these scams is no longer sufficient protection; the emotional override triggered by hearing a loved one's voice is too powerful.
-We must prevent the phone from ringing in the first place.
+This technology is actively deployed in "grandparent scams," where the synthetic voice simulates a medical emergency or arrest, creating a fabricated high-stress scenario designed to force immediate, untraceable financial transfers.
+The AARP report explicitly warns that warning parents about these scams is no longer sufficient — we must prevent the phone from ringing in the first place.

 Why Network-Level Blocking is No Longer Enough